 Robotic surgery (robot-assisted surgery) is a type of surgical procedure performed using robotic systems.
-Robotic surgery is an advanced form of laparoscopic surgery, a type of minimal invasive surgery.
+Robotic surgery is an advanced form of laparoscopic surgery, a type of minimally invasive surgery.

 Fortis Hospitals, Mumbai Robotic Surgery Program provides an access to the world’s most advanced surgical robotic system - 4th Generation ‘Da Vinci Xi’.
-This system allows our surgeons to perform complex procedures with high degree of accuracy, flexibility and control.
-The state-of-the-art technology is designed to offer increased levels of visualisation, dexterity and precision to our experts, for executing intricate and challenging procedures, which would have otherwise been difficult or impossible to perform with traditional methods.
+This system allows our surgeons to perform complex procedures with a high degree of accuracy, flexibility, and control.
+The state-of-the-art technology is designed to offer increased levels of visualization, dexterity, and precision to our experts, for executing intricate and challenging procedures, which would have otherwise been difficult or impossible to perform with traditional methods.

-Centre utilises the robot-assisted system for minimally invasive procedures and so offers the benefits to patients like smaller incisions, lesser blood loss, negligible post-op pain, better clinical outcomes and faster recovery.
+The Centre utilizes the robot-assisted system for minimally invasive procedures and so offers benefits to patients like smaller incisions, lesser blood loss, negligible post-op pain, better clinical outcomes, and faster recovery.
 We offer patients the entire spectrum of surgical treatment options based on their clinical condition from open traditional surgeries to modern key-hole (laparoscopic/endoscopic) surgeries and ultra-modern robot-assisted surgeries.

-Our clinical team is specially trained and proficient in performing robot-assisted surgeries across multiple speciality departments such as bariatric, gastroenterology, general & laparoscopic surgery, gynaecology, hepatology, oncology, urology and uro-oncology.
+Our clinical team is specially trained and proficient in performing robot-assisted surgeries across multiple specialty departments such as bariatric, gastroenterology, general & laparoscopic surgery, gynecology, hepatology, oncology, urology, and uro-oncology.

-Our constant endeavour is to deliver a patient-friendly ecosystem with quick recuperation and faster return to daily routine.
-We are leading in the city for best surgical outcomes, at par with international standards.
+Our constant endeavor is to deliver a patient-friendly ecosystem with quick recuperation and a faster return to the daily routine.
+We are leading in the city for the best surgical outcomes, at par with international standards.

 4th Generation da Vinci Xi® Surgical System